shanks-samir/CRM-Risk-Project/README.md

 Follow these steps to initialize the environment and launch the engine:

-### 1\.
-Install Dependencies
+1. Install Dependencies

 Ensure you have a virtual environment active, then install the required libraries:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   pip install -r requirements.txt   `
+pip install -r requirements.txt

-### 2\.
-Initialize Data & Run Risk Calculations
+2. Initialize Data & Run Risk Calculations

 Execute the data pipeline module to fetch live market data, run the Monte Carlo simulations, and generate the audit log.
 Run this command from the root directory:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   python -m modules.pipeline   `
+python -m modules.pipeline

 > **Note:** This command creates the data/crm\_risk.db file and populates it with historical market context and mock trades (including simulated errors to test the "FAIL" state).

-### 3\.
-Launch the Audit Dashboard
+3. Launch the Audit Dashboard

 Start the Streamlit web interface to visualize the risk reports and the conformity audit trail:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   streamlit run app.py   `
+streamlit run app.py